01 of 08

 Visitors who arrive on San Juan Island in their own boat will find plenty of moorage and services available.
 For those interested in renting or chartering a boat on the island, there are a number of companies that rent out sail or power boats, with or without crews:

 Scuba diving is a popular Northwest activity.
-Reviews of Washington dive sites can be found at the Northwest Dive News web site.
+Reviews of Washington dive sites are written up by Northwest Dive News.

 Freshwater fishermen will find bass and trout fishing on the island's three lakes, Egg Lake, Sportsman Lake, and private Lakedale Resort.